hannahchan/LokiLoggingProvider/Docs/GettingStarted.md

 ## Running and Debugging the Package

-During development of the Loki Logging Provider, you may wish to experience how the library actually works.
+During development of the Loki logging provider, you may wish to experience how the library actually works.
 Included in the solution is a [`docker-compose.yml`](../docker-compose.yml) file which you can use to spin up an instance Grafana and Loki.
-Once spun up you can use the two included example applications which reference the Loki Logging Provider package to send logs to Loki.
+Once spun up you can use the two included example applications which reference the Loki logging provider package to send logs to Loki.

 To spin up a Grafana and Loki instance, run;